-Connect the fresh water supply hose to the fresh water reservoir fill connection located in the curb-side engine compartment.
+Connect the fresh water supply hose to the fresh water reservoir fill connection located in the curbside engine compartment.
+The fresh water tank contains about 17 gallons (66 liters).
 Fill the reservoir until the overflow tube leaks, signaling that the reservoir is full.